elestilo/el./WP-CLI-commands.md

 There are some properties that are nested array.
 In such case, if `array.size` is zero then listing the fields with `array.0.some_field` will results in error that field `array.0.some_field` does not exists.

-<div id="list-product-dimensions-fields">Dimensions fields:</div>
+<a name="list-product-dimensions-fields"></a>Dimensions fields:

 - `dimensions.length`
 - `dimensions.width`
 - `dimensions.height`
 - `dimensions.unit`

-<div id="list-product-images-fields">Images is an array in which element can be accessed by specifying its index:</div>
+<a name="list-product-images-fields"></a>Images is an array in which element can be accessed by specifying its index:

 - `images`
 - `images.size`